siiky/siiky.github.io/server_stuffs/seamless_updates.md

 connect to `next_srv`.
 The clients start connecting to `next_srv`.
 When a client connects to `next_srv`, it tells `current_srv` it's done so.
-The client doesn't start communicating with `next_srv` just yet. `current_srv` syncs with `next_srv`, by sending it the current game state, and then tells the client to start communicating with `next_srv`.
+The client doesn't start communicating with `next_srv` just yet. `current_srv` syncs with `next_srv`, by sending it the current state, and then tells the client to start communicating with `next_srv`.
 Now the client should stop communicating with `current_srv` and can disconnect from it.
 This syncing phase is where lag may happen and state may be screwed, but this should be minimal, assuming `current_srv` and `next_srv` have a fast connection between each other.